 1Arrange a meeting in a safe place with the family member who hurt you.
 Involving other relatives may encourage more conflict, so try instead to have a productive talk alone with your backstabbing relative.
 Be honest and direct when you talk to your family member about the situation, and use details to specify what you’re upset about.[6]XResearch sourceYou may feel comfortable talking to your relative at home, or it may be easier to speak somewhere in public.
 A coffee shop or restaurant could be a neutral ground to give you both peace of mind when you talk.Method 7Method 7 of 12:Stay calm.

 1Handle yourself calmly and maturely to reach a positive resolution.
 Your backstabbing family member does need to be confronted about their actions, but not with hostility.
-Make it clear that your goal is to out the you have, and they’ll likely be more open to your words.[7]XResearch sourceYou have more control over your words and thoughts when you stay calm.
+Make it clear that your goal is to work out the problems you have, and they’ll likely be more open to your words.[7]XResearch sourceYou have more control over your words and thoughts when you stay calm.
 You can also interpret the other person’s words and body language more accurately.If you feel your anger rising, take several deep breaths until the anger isn’t so overpowering.
-Think of a relaxing as you breathe to help calm yourself down.[8]XTrustworthy SourceAmerican Psychological AssociationLeading scientific and professional organization of licensed psychologistsGo to sourceAdvertisementMethod 8Method 8 of 12:Choose your words carefully.
+Think of a relaxing memory as you breathe to help calm yourself down.[8]XTrustworthy SourceAmerican Psychological AssociationLeading scientific and professional organization of licensed psychologistsGo to sourceAdvertisementMethod 8Method 8 of 12:Choose your words carefully.

 1Using “I” statements will help you communicate effectively.
 Your relative may get defensive when you confront them with whatever they did to upset you.
 To diffuse some of the natural tension that happens in a confrontation, phrase your sentences to start with “I” and not “you.”
 That way, your words feel like less of a direct attack or criticism, and more like a simple statement about your emotions.[9]XTrustworthy SourceMayo ClinicEducational website from one of the world’s leading hospitalsGo to sourceFor example, “You lied to everyone and stabbed me in the back!” could become, “I felt hurt when I heard what you said to other members of the family.”An “I” statement doesn’t absolve your relative of what they did, but it can help ensure they don’t get overly defensive when you talk.Method 9Method 9 of 12:Listen to their side of the story.